liuxunorg/submarine-site/src/contribution/webapplication.md

 limitations under the License.
 -->

-# Contributing to Zeppelin-Web
+# Contributing to Submarine-Web

 ## Dev Mode
-When working on Zeppelin's WebApplication, it is recommended to run in dev mode.
+When working on Submarine's WebApplication, it is recommended to run in dev mode.

-For that, start Zeppelin server normally, then use ``yarn run dev`` in _zeppelin-web_ directory.
+For that, start Submarine server normally, then use ``yarn run dev`` in _zeppelin-web_ directory.

-This will launch a Zeppelin WebApplication on port **9000** that will update on code changes.
+This will launch a Submarine WebApplication on port **9000** that will update on code changes.

 ## Technologies

-Zeppelin WebApplication is using **AngularJS** as main Framework, and **Grunt** and **Bower** as helpers.
+Submarine WebApplication is using **AngularJS** as main Framework, and **Grunt** and **Bower** as helpers.

 So you might want to get familiar with it.
 [Here is a good start](http://www.sitepoint.com/kickstart-your-angularjs-development-with-yeoman-grunt-and-bower/)